sarav321/portfolio-simple-website/README.md

-# portfolio-simple-website
+# My portfolio-website
 I created this page using only HTML and basic CSS.
 This is my very first website page.
-Thanks John bro, for making lessons easy.
 # Your Portfolio Website

 Welcome to my portfolio website!
 This project includes a home page and a contact page, showcasing my skills, projects, and ways to get in touch with me.